Skip to product information

 Width: 18.5cm x 15.5cm Height: 17.8cm

-White clay and line engraving techniques
+White clay and line carving techniques

 The harmony of ash glaze and iron glaze

-Shape and tradition of flat pots
+The shape and tradition of flat pots

 A piece that stands out in modern spaces